nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 DTLS server
 ===========

-The DTLS server role is currently not supported (modem limitation).
+The DTLS server role is currently only supported when using the :file:`overlay-native_tls.conf` configuration file.

 DNS lookup
 ==========